 If you find yourself with a plethora of small washing jobs around the house with each one requiring a different nozzle, you may want to look into getting a variable nozzle.
 These nozzles consist of each angle sprayer all mounted on one head.
 By simply spinning the head, you have a new nozzle to work with.
 From a performance standpoint, variable nozzles aren’t any better than each individual nozzle, but they do add some level of convenience.

-Rotating nozzles, also known as turbo nozzles, take the power of the 0° nozzle and the rapid cleaning of the 25° and combine it into one.
+Rotating nozzles, also known as No products found., take the power of the 0° nozzle and the rapid cleaning of the 25° and combine it into one.
 Rotating nozzles consist of a linear jet being spun so rapidly that the spray appears to be conical.
 These nozzles can reduce the time needed to clean a large surface by half – or more!
 These nozzles are best for large cement surfaces or tough metal.

 This nozzle allows you to control the shape of the nozzle beyond that of the fixed angle nozzles.
 By rotating this nozzle you can vary the stream from a 0° jet to a wide and gentle line, with everything in between.
 This is especially useful if you want to change angle without swapping nozzles constantly.